Skip to main content

 • Battery life: Keyboard 36 months; mouse 24 months

-• Batteries: Keyboard x2 AAA; mouse x1 AA
+• Battery type: Keyboard x2 AAA; mouse x1 AA

-The Logitech MK850 Performance was our favorite wireless mouse and keyboard bundle back in 2017 and, despite everything to come out since then, it's still our favorite for most users.
-These high-quality peripherals won't look out of place on any desk and they feel as great as they look.
+The Logitech MK850 Performance has been our favorite wireless mouse and keyboard bundle since 2017 and, despite everything to come out since then, it's still our favorite for most users.
+These high-quality peripherals won't look out of place on any desk, and they feel as great as they look.

-The mouse in this set is similar to Logitech’s MX Master 3s, one of our long-time favorites.
+The mouse in this set is similar to the Logitech MX Master 3S that we reviewed, another of our long-time favorites.
 It's fully-featured, ergonomic, and won't hurt your hand after hours of work.

 The full-size keyboard feels nice to type on because it doesn't have overly long key throws.
 The comfortable wrist rest and adjustable rear feet let you use it flat or at a 4- or 8-degree angle.
 Labels for Windows and Mac keyboard shortcuts help users with all kinds of mainstream PCs.
 You can also pair the set with up to three devices via Logitech's USB Unifying Receiver or Bluetooth, making it incredibly flexible.